 - What Are Ring Modulation Pedals & How Do They Work?

 - The Control Parameters Of Ring Modulation Pedals

 - Where Should A Ring Modulation Pedal Go In The Signal Chain?

 - Related Questions

 Ring modulation is a type of amplitude modulation signal processing function.
 It utilizes a carrier wave and a modulator wave and produces multiple frequencies from these two signals.
 The frequencies produced are the sidebands (the sums and differences of the frequencies of the carrier and modulator signals).

-To put it in a more straightforward fashion, ring modulation multiplies two input signals together to create two brand-new frequencies which are the sum and difference of the input frequencies.
+To put it more straightforwardly, ring modulation multiplies two input signals together to create two brand-new frequencies, which are the sum and difference of the input frequencies.

-Ring modulation utilizes two input signal: the modulator and the carrier.
-The modulator is nearly always the instrument input signal and the carrier is a signal produced by the ring modulator.
+Ring modulation utilizes two input signals: the modulator and the carrier.
+The modulator is nearly always the instrument input signal, and the carrier is a signal produced by the ring modulator.

 The label of “ring modulation” is derived from the analog circuit that produces the effect.
 This circuit utilizes several diodes in the shape of a ring, as is shown below: